 The cities of Bismarck and Mandan, as well as the farmers and ranchers who lived near the protests, experienced some terrible things that the news media did not report much and that the protesters mocked in private while publicly spun into their overall PR message.
 Any negative thing that happened to the landowners near the protest was blamed on various conspiracy theories but was never their own people.

-The protest was rampant with propaganda, PR spin (the tribe had actually hired Pyramid Communications, a PR firm from Seattle), manipulated images and video, outright paranoia and myths being spread like wildfire on social media -- it got to the point where leaders within the protest camps themselves had to try to stop some of the more ridiculous paranoid lies going around.
-Some of these bizarre rumors were the use of chemtrails, that Morton County/US Government was controlling the weather and creating the blizzards that inconvenienced them, that Morton County was spraying them with chemicals, that someone was dropping apples on the camp, and of course, the biggest lie?
-That this was a peaceful protest.
+The protest was rampant with propaganda, PR spin (the tribe had actually hired Pyramid Communications, a PR firm from Seattle), manipulated images and video, outright paranoia and myths being spread like wildfire on social media -- it got to the point where leaders within the protest camps themselves had to try to stop some of the more ridiculous lies (e.g. chemical weapons from airplanes).
+Some of these bizarre rumors were the use of chemtrails, that Morton County/US Government was controlling the weather and creating the blizzards that inconvenienced them, that Morton County was spraying them with chemicals, that someone was dropping apples on the camp, and so on.

-This protest, as it moved from its peaceful start into the more violent and aggressive form, began to show an ugly truth: there was an attempt to resurrect the old American Indian Movement (AIM).
-The players involved, and the rhetoric being used, all pointed to this.
+This protest, as it moved from its peaceful start into the more violent and aggressive form, began to show an ugly truth: there seemed to be an attempt to resurrect the old American Indian Movement (AIM).
+The players involved, and the rhetoric being used, were noticeably present.
 AIM was a group known for violence, including rape, kidnapping, and murder.
-People from around the world gave money for what they thought was a protest about fossil fuels or Native American rights, but there was something much different going on.
+People from around the world gave money for what they thought was a protest about fossil fuels or Native American rights, but there was something much different going on in some cases.